ACCESS-NRI/access-hive.org.au/docs/models/index.md

         <div class="card-text-container">
             <span class="bold">Model Components</span>
             <span>
-                ACCESS model components are computer programs representing different chemical, physical or biological parts of the Earth System.
-These components are interconnected together to form ACCESS models.
+                Overview of the Earth system components that make up the ACCESS models
             </span>
         </div>
     </a>